Curriculum Vision and Intent

 How will I be assessed?

 Beliefs and Values will not be formally assessed; however, students will be able to achieve a school-based qualification for passing the course.
-Students will be provided with reading to complete for each session, and they will reflect ton the discussions they have taken part in.
+Students will be provided with reading to complete for each session, and they will reflect on the discussions they have taken part in.
 Higher awards are available for those who have completed additional reading or who make outstanding contributions to sessions.
 Awards can be referenced on UCAS applications to demonstrate that a student has an in-depth understanding of different communities, and that they have developed a range of relevant skills.
-Beliefs and Values are compulsory to all students in the Sixth Form and should be treated in the same way as any other subject.

 Extra and super-curricular opportunities

 Lady Margaret School provides highly successful and well attended extra-curricular activities:

 - Philosophy for Children Club – Aimed at years 7 and 8, where students start to explore and have fun with key philosophical concepts.